 All of the collaborating artists are widely admired in their respective disciplines, and all of them view improvisation as a central element of their practice.
 Through their collaboration they explored their different systems or languages of improvisation—their self-imposed forms of limitation.

 inkBoat’s Shinichi Momo Koga’s work has for years been informed by collaborations with artists practicing other disciplines.
 Based in the San Francisco Bay Area, the Rova Saxophone Quartet (Jon Raskin, Larry Ochs, Steve Adams, and Bruce Ackley) has opened new musical frontiers for many years through its vital blend of written compositions and improvisation.
-The band has produced more than 30 recordings, as well as being the subject of several videos.
+The quartet has produced more than 30 recordings, as well as being the subject of several videos.